What is SLP "productivity" and how is it measured?

 ✅ The employer has a productivity requirement of somewhere between 60–80%.
 This range seems to be the sweet spot providing ethical and quality care, sustaining this ability long term and maintaining job satisfaction.
 Of course, we don’t have an exact number for this.
 But according to our interviews, higher than this is challenging, especially for newer clinicians.
 Lower than this may be too good to be true.

 🚩 The employer does not have any support in place for helping you meet your productivity goal.
 Meeting with you to discuss your low productivity without proposing solutions isn’t going to help you be more efficient.
 Strategically organizing your schedule by location, providing you with a laptop or iPad for point of service documentation, and having the supplies you’ll need accessible and available might save you time, but you’ll likely need support from above to assist you.
 Ask what strategies they suggest for maximizing your billing time.
+If you are facing lots of cancellations, does the practice have administration staff that can help you fill these slots?

 We want to hear from you.
 Anything you would add to the productivity discussion or any advice you would share with a job seeker based on your experience in the field?